 Cliff brought his passion and skill to Boardman High School in Boardman, Ohio where he taught Art and Graphic Design, served as the Art Club advisor for nine years, and designed a new Architectural Design curriculum.
 He was a committee member of The National Honor Society, Yes Fest, and was the recipient of the 2013 Teacher of the Year award.

-In his artwork Cliff incorporates mixed media and techniques to convey personal emotions as well as reactions to the world around him.
+Cliff incorporates mixed media and techniques in his art work to convey personal emotions as well as reactions to the world around him.
 He explores personal landscapes integrating collage, graphic design, and woodworking with painting.
-Outside of the classroom and the studio, Cliff is a car and motorcycle enthusiast and also enjoys spending time in the great outdoors. email@example.com
+Outside of the classroom and the studio, Cliff is a car and motorcycle enthusiast and also enjoys spending time in the great outdoors. firstname.lastname@example.org